IETF-Hackathon/mDNSResponder/README.md

 There are other ways that automatic configuration can be performed, described in [Section 11 of RFC 6763](https://tools.ietf.org/html/rfc6763#section-11).

+In an operational network, no client configuration is required.
+It is all completely automatic.
+However, for testing, unless you have the necessary DNS records created, you can simulate this via some manual client configuration.

 ### Manually adding a DNS search domain on the client, for testing

 If you don’t have the ability at this time to add a PTR record to your